-We have a variety of organizations that involve parents and school staff in our school.
+We have a variety of organizations that involve parents and school staff.

 School Site Council

-The School Site Council is a shared decision making body composed of parents, staff, and classified personnel.
+The School Site Council is a shared decision making body composed of parents, classroom teachers, other staff personnel, and the principal.

 School Site Councils are required by the State of California to oversee our school’s Site Plan and Title I budgets.
 Our Council is identifies needs for academic programs and sets budgets.
 Its main responsibility is to prepare and monitor the School Site Plan.